Opinion | Joe Manchin’s new threat to destroy Biden’s agenda is worse than it seems

 Need still more?
 After the Afghanistan pullout, Biden is under great pressure to demonstrate that he’s executing a broader pivot to a new, more constructive international posture.

-As senior White House advisers told David Rothkopf, the exit from the costly, failed War on Terror is part of a broader reorientation, one that abandons fantasies of American exceptionalism and substitutes a more constructive understanding of what U.S. international engagement can accomplish in the face of new global challenges.
+As senior White House advisers told David Rothkopf, the exit from the costly, failed “war on terror” is part of a broader reorientation, one that abandons fantasies of American exceptionalism and substitutes a more constructive understanding of what U.S. international engagement can accomplish in the face of new global challenges.

 Showing international leadership on climate, arguably our biggest such challenge, is central to getting that reorientation right.
 So the stakes riding on that are formidable.

-We don’t how how long a “pause” Manchin envisions.
+We don’t know how long a “pause” Manchin envisions.
 It could merely be a prelude to extracting a pound of flesh, in the form of downsizing the reconciliation bill’s spending but not by too much, an outcome we all expect anyway.

 But let’s not be under any illusions about how dire the consequences would truly be if Manchin really means what he says.